uxmal/reko/src/UserInterfaces/Electron/README.md

 ### [handlebars-loader doesn't support Webpack 4](https://github.com/pcardune/handlebars-loader/issues/155)

 This is a low priority issue, but if we'll ever have to upgrade to Webpack 4 we should keep an eye on it

+Handlebars was used before the VueJS components were added and won't be required anymore once the jQuery/bootstrap/handlebars code is removed